 Potatoes and bread are great vehicles for other flavours.
 In this case, I've paired them with beautifully sticky and subtly sweet caramelised onions and a vegan balsamic garlic aioli.

 I love a good balsamic, but finding a good quality balsamic can be hard to find.
-I especially love the gorgeous balsamic syrups from Jomeis because they are totally free of nasties such as colourings, fake flavourings and thickeners.
+I especially love the gorgeous balsamic syrups because they are totally free of nasties such as colourings, fake flavourings and thickeners.
 They also offer a 100% organic version which is refined sugar-free, using coconut sugar to enrich their balsamic into a delicious syrup.

 Balsamic adds a lovely richness to the potatoes that is enhanced with the piney punch of finely chopped rosemary on a bed of caramelised onions and a 100% spelt pizza base which adds a lovely the slight nuttiness.